utkarsh3mehta/notes/react.md

 const name = () => {
   const [count, setCount] = useState(0);
   // count = 0
-  // setCount is yet a blank function that can we used anywhere to manage the state of the 'count' variable const [name, setName] = useState('Dot');
+  // setCount is yet a blank function that can be used anywhere to manage the state of the 'count' variable const [name, setName] = useState('Dot');

 // examplery code